The Giant’s Stone

 History

 After leaving school, William put his size and strength to use as a farm hand.
 It’s said that he would regularly break the tools designed for average-sized people and had to use bespoke tools instead.
-Eventually, he was discovered by a traveling circus, where he became a freak show — a popular form of entertainment at the time.
+Eventually, he was discovered by a travelling show known as Barnum’s, where he became part of the exhibition alongside a dwarf, drawing large crowds wherever they went.

-Someone wagered that William couldn’t carry this huge stone from Goodmanham (the next village over) back to Market Weighton.
-Of course, William accepted the challenge.
-And according to local legend, he easily carried the stone, winning the bet.
-However, the distance William actually covered is somewhat disputed.
-Some sources say he carried the stone all the way from Goodmanham1 — a distance of about a mile (1.6km).
-And other references say he carried the stone about ¼ of a mile (400m).2 A distance of 400m would place the stone on Goodmanham Road before being carried to its current location.
-So it’s plausible that William’s feat has been exaggerated over time.
+The distance William actually covered is somewhat disputed.
+Some sources say he carried the stone all the way from Goodmanham1 about a mile (1.6km) away, while other references say he carried the stone about a quarter of a mile (400m).2 A distance of 400m would place the stone on Goodmanham Road before being carried to its current location.
+It’s plausible William’s feat has been exaggerated over time or the starting location was a bit ambiguous.
+It’s also unclear whether William carried the stone in one attempt or whether he was allowed to put it down and rest along the way.

 Location

-The stone sits next to a life-sized mural depicting the giant’s feat.
+The Giant’s Stone sits next to a life-sized mural depicting the giant’s feat.
+The stone appears damaged and partially buried in the pavement, so it’s likely unavailable to lift.

-The location of the stone is on our map.
+The location of The Giant’s Stone is on the liftingstones.org map.

 References